tanishabisht/Learn-ReactMUI/README.md

 - [Adding our own custum colors](https://material-ui.com/customization/theming/)
   - Create new theme
   - Provide theme to the components
-- CreateNotes Page : Create form, handle form Validation
+- Create Notes Page : Create form, handle form Validation
+- GET json-server API and display its contents using axios
+- POST contents from the form to the json-server database, (i.e. json file in data folder)